nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 2. Down the latest version of `Duke` from [here](http://link.to/duke).

 ## Disclaimer regarding use of API key for the purposes of NUS CS2113
+We understand that an api key is something personal and should not be shared with everyone.
+However, for the purpose of NUS CS2113, we have provided a default api key for testing purposes.

 ## Features